 Moderated by Prof. Dr. Birgit Glüsen, TH Köln, University of Applied Sciences

-Spoken Language: English Short Introduction of Each Scientific Poster by Authors (EDC) Date: Wednesday, 23 October 2019 Time: 12:45 - 13:00 Location: Convention Hall I A Scientific Poster Tour with Authors (EDC) Date: Wednesday, 23 October 2019 Time: 13:00 - 14:30 Location: Foyer 1 Find further information on the page: Poster Presentations
+Spoken Language: English Short Introduction of Scientific Poster by Authors (EDC) Date: Wednesday, 23 October 2019 Time: 12:45 - 13:00 Location: Convention Hall I A Lunch-Time Poster Tour with Authors (EDC) Date: Wednesday, 23 October 2019 Time: 13:00 - 14:30 Location: Foyer 1 Find further information on the page: Poster Presentations

 European Detergents Conference – GDCh – Smart Approaches for Detergents in a Fast Changing World